 Community Engagement and Leading School Change Certificate

-- A sociological understanding of the race and class dynamics shaping the communities that they serve
+- A sociological understanding of the race and class dynamics shaping the school communities that they serve

-- Tools for developing an asset-based understanding of the students and families with which they work, and
+- Tools for developing an asset-based understanding of the students and families with which they work

 This post-baccalaureate certificate (PBC) will serve teachers, counselors, and non-profit employees working with schools who would like to develop skills in leadership and community engagement.
 The need for these skills is especially urgent among the growing population of professionals working with students in poverty in both urban and suburban communities in Maryland.

 This PBC in Community Engagement and Leading School Change will consist of the following four courses (12 units):

 |ILPD 670||SPECIAL TOPICS IN INSTRUCTIONAL LEADERSHIP||3|

 Program completers will be able to:

 - Build, maintain, and continuously improve a coherent system of equitable academic and social supports, discipline, services, extracurricular activities, and accommodations to meet each student's full range of needs.

 - Engage families, community, and school personnel in strengthening student learning in and out of the school.